geeksforsocialchange/gfsc-v3/content/project/growing-threat-to-life/index.md

 draft: false
 ---

-Resistance Lab is a Manchester-based multi-disciplinary team of activists, campaigners and researchers who are aiming to dismantle the causes of state violence.
+Resistance Lab was a Manchester-based multi-disciplinary team of activists, campaigners and researchers who are aiming to dismantle the causes of state violence.
 GFSC were a founding member of Resistance Lab in 2019.

 Following multiple conversations, workshops, data analysis and collective meetings, we finally decided on a crucial first topic: the alarming rise in the rate of Taser use by UK police, and the general transition to an armed force in general.